 - How to attract this talent pool through inclusive recruitment practices

 - Technologies and tools that you can employ to help support neurodiverse colleagues

-This in-depth online event features a mix of insightful presentations, interviews and case studies, a live panel discussion and an interactive meetup session.
+This in-depth online event features a mix of insightful presentations, interviews and case studies and a live panel discussion.

 Read more about Maggie here: https://www.imperial.ac.uk/be-inspired/magazine/issue-40/careering-ahead-maggie-aderin-pocock/